tiefenauer/JassKass/README.md

 ========
 ## What is it?
 Jasskass is (will be, that is...) an iOS/Android app for Jass players.
-In case you aren't Swiss: Jass is a very popular, tradiional Swiss card game.
-It mainly distinguishes itself from other card games in that not the Ace is the highest card in the game, but the peasant (this also reflects a typical Swiss attitude whereas the saying goes that Swiss historically don't want "foreign judges" :-) )
+In case you aren't Swiss: Jass is a very popular, traditional Swiss card game.
+It stands apart from other card games in that not the Ace is the highest card in the game, but the peasant (this also reflects a typical Swiss attitude whereas the saying goes that Swiss historically don't want "foreign judges" :-) )

 ## What CAN I do with it?